Skip to content

 This species of bird is known for its vocalizations.
 It is found in forests, woodlands, and agricultural areas.
 The rufous-headed chachalaca typically feeds on fruits, seeds, and insects.
 It is a social bird, often seen in groups of five or more.

 They are also monogamous, forming long-term breeding pairs.
-This species of bird is listed as “least concern” by the IUCN, meaning its population is stable and it is not threatened with extinction.
+This bird species is listed as “least concern” by the IUCN, meaning its population is stable and not threatened with extinction.

 KingdomAnimalia